khanfaraz334/Project/Readme.txt

-1. Enter the location
+Enter the location
-2. It will show the temperature and humidity for the specified location
-3. It is responsive
+It will show the temperature and humidity for the specified location It is responsive
-4. Files are stored in S3 bucket on Amazon.
+Files are stored in S3 bucket on Amazon.
+S3 bucket link is provided.
+Just click that link and enter the city name.
+You can see temperature and humidity of the selected city.
+Screenshots are also attached.